 Baby walkers increase the chance of injury

-These devices move very fast, faster than a parent can react, and babies can fall down steps, pinch fingers, and reach things that they may not otherwise be able to reach.
-Between 1990 and 1994 there were an average of 23,000 injuries due to walkers each year, with most injuries being head trauma.
+These devices move very fast, faster than a parent can react, and babies can fall down steps, pinch fingers, and reach for things that they may not otherwise be able to reach.
+Between 1990 and 2014 there were an average of 230,000 injuries due to walkers, with most injuries being head trauma.
+Even with newer safety standards, there are still about 2,100 baby walker-related trips to the ER each year.

 Other common injuries include: